Academic Affairs Awards

 Academic Affairs Awards for Outstanding Commitment to Geneseo's Values

-In Fall 2018, Provost Stacey Robertson and her leadership team created five new awards based on the College's stated values to recognize faculty, professional staff, and classified staff in Academic Affairs who have helped move forward Geneseo's vision of demonstrating the enduring power of liberal arts education through teaching, advising, program development and implementation, student support, scholarship, and service to the campus community.
-Award winners receive a $1,000 internal grant to support their work in their respective award categories.
+In Fall 2018, the Provost's leadership team created five new awards based on the College's stated values to recognize faculty, professional staff, and classified staff in Academic Affairs who have helped move forward Geneseo's vision of demonstrating the enduring power of liberal arts education through teaching, advising, program development and implementation, student support, scholarship, and service to the campus community.

 - The Learning award honors intellectual inquiry, critical thinking, scholarly exploration, and personal growth.